nikolajRoager/RTTGameMinimumViableProduct/devlog.md

   * D AI repairs damaged units, but does not build buildings
 * C Airplanes which can accept many waypoints, and which return to base
 * A Radar and hidden units
-  * A Units get detected by radar in range (range varries from unit to unit)
+  * A Units get detected by radar in range (range varies from unit to unit)
   * A Radar itself gets detected at twice the range
   * A Radars have an EMCON (radar off) setting
   * A Display needs to only display units visible to the player (can be disabled for debug)